 Preparation for performance is not about brute force “memorization” of unrelated dots on a page…

-It’s about internalizing the musical patterns so that they become a permanent part of you.
-Such fluency requires you to engage all your capacities… body, mind, and spirit.
-In doing so, you are going to go well beyond learning to “play the piano”.
+It’s about internalizing the musical patterns so that they become a permanent part of you using all four musical intelligences: ears, intellect, eyes, and muscles.

 Form.
 The form is the temporal skeleton of the piece.
 Outline the overall form.
 Is it a simple 8 bar song, 12 bar blues, 16 bar, ABA, AABA, ABCD, other?
 Is there an intro?
 What are the verses, chorus, bridge?
 Are there special sections, interludes, breaks, ending, coda?

 Phrases.
 Within the larger form there will be phrases and subphrases.
 How long are these phrases and how do they relate to each other?

 Key Centers.
 What key(s) is the piece in?
 What kind of scales are being used?
 Major, Minor, Dorian, others?

 Rhythm.
 What is the time signature and what are its rhythmic implications?